tristankitto/ANDIE/README.md

 ## Inputting an invalid value for a filter
 Filters with a radius or a percentage now use a slider for selection.
 This slider allows for a user to easily choose a value within the allotted range without any worry of misinput that could cause errors.

-# Deviations from Specifications

-## Language Preferences
-Support for the user to save their language of choice has been implemented.
-This is done through writing to a text file each time a language is selected in the GUI, this file is then read every time the program is opened to check the last selected language and set the UI elements to that language by default.
-This allows a user to only have to change the language once upon first use of the program, as the default language is set to English on first run.

-# Significant Code Refactoring

-## createMenuBar
-In the `Andie` class parts of the `createAndShowGUI` method have been moved out into a new public method called `createMenuBar`.
-This has been done to let classes other than `Andie` remake the menu bar, allowing for multilingual support to take effect as soon as the language is chosen, rather than requiring the program to be restarted entirely.

-## Acknowlegements
+# Acknowlegements
-'Andie'  uses open source code library FlatLaf version 3.1.1 by FormDev Software GmbH https://www.formdev.com/flatlaf/
+**ANDIE**  uses open source code library FlatLaf version 3.1.1 by FormDev Software GmbH https://www.formdev.com/flatlaf/

- 'Andie' uses free icons from https://www.flaticon.com/free-icons/free
+ **ANDIE** uses free icons from https://www.flaticon.com/free-icons/free

 ## Attributions
- 'Andie' uses a 'record icon' attributed to: <a href="https://www.flaticon.com/free-icons/record" title="record icons">Record icons created by Andrean Prabowo - Flaticon</a>
+ **ANDIE** uses a 'record icon' attributed to: <a href="https://www.flaticon.com/free-icons/record" title="record icons">Record icons created by Andrean Prabowo - Flaticon</a>